 There is a sponge pad isolation protection between the main board and the battery.

 Fixed frame structure.

-The internal structure of the front cavity, the positive and negative electrodes of the battery are connected to the metal shrapnel on the cable.
+The internal structure of the front cavity, the positive and negative electrodes of the battery are connected to the metal dome on the cable.

 The battery is fixed by double-sided tape.